Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description uses specific verb 'flatten' and resource 'compound clip', clearly stating the result 'back into individual clips in the spine'.
-It effectively distinguishes from sibling tools like 'create_compound_clip'.
+The description clearly states the verb 'flatten', the resource 'compound clip', and the outcome 'back into individual clips in the spine'.
+It effectively distinguishes from the sibling 'create_compound_clip' which performs the opposite operation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.